Philip Henry: After the Restoration

 At the Restoration, which Henry, then newly married, welcomed, Bridgeman resumed the rectory of Bangor, and Henry's position was simply that of his curate at Worthenbury Chapel.
 In September 1660 he was presented at Flint assizes with Fogg and Richard Steel for not reading the common prayer, and again at the spring assizes, without effect.
 He had taken the oath of allegiance, but refusing reordination he was incapable of preferment.
 On 24 October 1661 Bridgeman, having failed to arrange matters, came to Worthenbury and read Henry's discharge before a crowd.
 Henry showed some feeling, but was allowed to preach farewell sermons on 27 October.
-The Uniformity Act of 1662, which took effect on 24 August 1662, silenced him.
+The Act of Uniformity 1662, which took effect on 24 August 1662, silenced him.
 He surrendered his house and annuity for £100, to avoid litigation, and left Worthenbury for Broad Oak, Flintshire, a property settled upon his wife.

 He consulted John Fell, then dean of Christ Church, Oxford, about his difficulties.
 His main objection was re-ordination, which he reckoned simony.
 On 10 October 1663 he was apprehended with thirteen others and imprisoned for four days at Hanmer, Flintshire, on suspicion of an insurrectionary plot.
 On 15 March 1665 he was cited to Malpas, Cheshire, for baptising one of his own children; at the end of the month he was treated as a layman, and was made sub-collector of tax for the township of Iscoyd.
-The Five Mile Act of 1665 placed him in a difficulty, Broad Oak being four reputed miles from Worthenbury; on actual measurement it was found to be sixty yards over the five miles.
+The Five Mile Act 1665 placed him in a difficulty, Broad Oak being four reputed miles from Worthenbury; on actual measurement it was found to be sixty yards over the five miles.
 However, he removed for a season to Whitchurch, Shropshire.
 All this time he was a regular attendant at parish churches, his habit being to stand throughout the service; he forbore communicating simply on the ground of the kneeling posture.

 In February 1668 he preached by request in the parish church of Betley, Staffordshire, a circumstance of which accounts were reported in the House of Commons.
 Not till the short-lived indulgence of 1672 did he resume his public ministry in his licensed house, still avoiding encroachment on church hours.
 On the withdrawal of the indulgence, he continued to preach without molestation till 1681, when he was fined for keeping conventicles.
 In 1682 he had a public discussion with Quakers at Llanfyllin, Montgomeryshire, and was drawn into a debate on ordination at Oswestry Town Hall in Oswestry, Shropshire, with William Lloyd, at that time bishop of St. Asaph, and Henry Dodwell the elder.